 Will there be any cost for me to volunteer?

 Volunteers contribute their time and expertise while the implementing organization pays for all assignment-related expenses.
-These include round-trip coach airfare, passport, visas, lodging, meals and incidentals, required immunizations, emergency medical evacuation, and supplemental health insurance, etc.
+These include round-trip economy class airfare, visas, lodging, meals and incidentals, required immunizations, emergency medical evacuation, and supplemental health insurance, etc.

 Do I need to speak the local language?